OriolAndres/news_risk/README.md

 Results show that, although not significatively, a 10% increase in EPU index raises daily stock volatility by 0.13 points.
 An increase of 1 percent point of public spending over gdp decreases daily stock volatility by 0.93 points although this coefficient is largely picking ommited time-effects.
 Results are not significative and R2 low when neither time-effects nor firm-effects are included.

 The coefficients for spend_weighted, which is very significant, suggest that a relative increase of 1% in public spending decreases daily volatility by 0.055.
-(The median of public expenditure / gdp * sector public work is 0.00251 and 0.0025*2200*0.01 = 0.055) Similar result if public work in the sector increases by relative 1%.
+(The median of public expenditure / gdp \* sector public work is 0.00251 and 0.0025\*2200\*0.01 = 0.055) Similar result if public work in the sector increases by relative 1%.

-The epu_weighted coefficient suggests that a 1% increase in either EPU index or public work fraction increases daily volatility by 0.0174 (median of epu_weighted is 0.0277 and 0.0277*0.01*63 = 0.0174), a result that is both important and significant.
-For instance a shock of 1 standard deviation in EPU index amounts to a 67% increase and an increase of 1.139 in daily volatility.
+The epu_weighted coefficient suggests that a 1% increase in either EPU index or public work fraction increases daily volatility by 0.0174 (median of epu_weighted is 0.0277 and 0.0277\*0.01\*63 = 0.0174), a result that is both important and significant.
+For instance a shock of 1 standard deviation in EPU index amounts to a 67% increase and an increase of 0.89 in daily volatility (0.0174 * log(1.67) * 100).

 Daily volatility | (1) | (2) | (3) | (4)
 --- | :---: | :---: | :---: | :---: